RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 ### Course content

-This course covers **most of the mathematical ideas that are the foundation of a university-level study of computer science**.
+This course covers **the mathematical ideas at the foundation of a university-level study of computer science**.
 In MTH 225 we explore questions like:

 - How does a computer store numbers in electronic form and do arithmetic with them?
 - How does a computer “make decisions” when running a program, for example when to enter or exit a loop?